 Whenever a student is absent from a class, it is the teacher's responsibility to determine whether that absence has been properly excused.
-If not, the teacher will complete an Incident Notice describing the Cut and deliver it to the Director who will ensure the student's parent/guardian is notified about the incident and the consequences of any subsequent cuts.
+If the teacher determines that the absence was a Cut, they will complete an Incident Notice describing the Cut and deliver it to the Director who will ensure the student's parent/guardian is notified about the incident and the consequences of any subsequent cuts.
 In addition, the student will be assigned detention during the next lunch period. (see also section 5.5).